rjpcasalino/blog_bt/pages/posts/2020-04-02-COVID-19_or:_How_I_Learned_to_Stop_Worrying_and_Love_The_Virus.md

 	cases: 8115
 	deaths: 160
 ...

+crontab -e

+*/30 * * * * bash /home/you/fetch-nytimes-covid-19-csv.sh

 ```

 `-q` do it quietly and save it (`-O`) to a file named `data.csv` or whatever works best for you.

 this will dump to stdout.
 We can do better perhaps?
 What could we do with this?
 Feed it along the wire to some other service?
-Need to source more "real-time" data.
+The world is my oyster.